Projects

 • I wrote a follow-up article that proposes an original, market-neutral strategy for finding positive expected value teaser bets using arbitrage.

-• I built a real-time win probability model trained on play-by-play data using XGBoost and neural nets.
-To learn more about how I created my NFL win probability model, click here (in progress).
-Use my model with the app below
+• I built a real-time win probability model trained on play-by-play data using XGBoost and neural nets and analyzed its performance.
+Use my model with the app below.